gitLSW/rag-chat/API_Documentation.md

   "userRole": USER_ACCSESS_GROUP
 }
 ```
-The public key will automatically retreived from the Auth server's url, which needs to be specified in the .env file.
+The public key will automatically retreived from the Auth server's URL, which needs to be specified in the .env file.

-## Body
+## Endpoints
 The system automatically validates document metadata against the defined schemas and enforces access controls based on user roles.

 #### 1. `POST /accessGroups`